 A boiler is part of a type of residential space heating device that performs the same functions as other home heating devices like HVAC systems, modulating furnaces, in-wall heaters, baseboard heaters, or any other system or device that heats space.

-Oil, gas, or electricity is the energy source that heats water to near-boiling (145 to 190°F) in a large sealed tank.
+Oil, natural gas, propane, or electricity is the energy source that heats water to near-boiling (145 to 190°F) in a large sealed tank.
 A circulating pump pushes the hot water through a network of pipes in a loop throughout the house.
 Some types of boilers push steam through the pipes.

 Radiators are termination points or waypoints along the hot water loop.
 With either, the water cycles back to be heated in the boiler again, where the process starts all over.